 Success!
 I painted another coat of chalkboard paint, using a foam brush.
 It started drying too quickly again, so I used the craft brush dipped in water to smooth out the chalkboard paint.

 While the chalkboard paint was drying, I did a light wet distressing on the smoked glaze.

 You may want to fill your pocket holes.
-I generally so on furniture pieces, but on the back of hanging pieces, I don’t find it necessary.
-I added my favorite d rings in case the future owner wants to hang the faux dresser harp chalkboard rather than lean it on a buffet.
+I generally do on furniture pieces, but on the back of hanging pieces, I don’t find it necessary.
+Of course, I added my favorite d rings in case the future owner wants to hang the faux dresser harp chalkboard rather than lean it on a buffet.

 I love, love, love this Dr. Seuss quote from The Lorax.
 It’s so me, don’t you think?
 It really is what My Repurposed Life is all about!
 Pin it!